marseliva/tedtalks-analyzer/README.md

 # TedTalks Analyzer

 A Java Spring Boot application for analyzing TED Talks data.
-Provides TED Talks CRUD operations, asynchronous CSV uploads, and data analytics.
+Provides CRUD operations, asynchronous CSV uploads, and data analytics, including detection of suspicious data such as unusual like patterns.

 ---